0atman's WFH Advice

 The web is the default interface, it’s crazy that in 2020 Zoom don’t have a native webapp.
 This could have been partially solved by an open-source client, but it’s closed.F-, see me after class.

-Google Hangouts is fine, as is Discord, GoToMeeting, etc. Anything web-based.
+Google Meet is good, as is Discord, GoToMeeting, etc. Anything web-based.
 But Jitsi is my recommendation, for the following reasons:

 - 1 Web-based (with mobile apps for convenience)